MPCodeWriter21/whois21/README.md

 ### Dependencies

 + [requests](https://requests.readthedocs.io/en/master/): Used for:
-    - Downloading list of whois and RDAP servers.
+  + Downloading list of whois and RDAP servers.
-    - Downloading RDAP information.
+  + Downloading RDAP information.
 + [importlib_resources](https://importlib-resources.readthedocs.io/en/latest/): Used for:
-    - Getting the path to the whois21 package installation directory(for saving server lists).
+  + Getting the path to the whois21 package installation directory(for saving server lists).
 + [chardet](https://pypi.org/project/chardet/): Used for:
-    - Detecting the encoding of the whois response.
+  + Detecting the encoding of the whois response.
 + [log21](https://github.com/MPCodeWriter21/log21): Used for:
-    - Colorized Logging.
+  + Colorized Logging.
-    - Printing collected data in pprint or tree format.
+  + Printing collected data in pprint or tree format.
 + [os](https://docs.python.org/3/library/os.html) (A core python module): Used for:
-    - Working with files and directories.
+  + Working with files and directories.
 + [socket](https://docs.python.org/3/library/socket.html) (A core python module): Used for:
-    - Establishing TCP connection to the whois server.
+  + Establishing TCP connection to the whois server.
 + [json](https://docs.python.org/3/library/json.html) (A core python module): Used for:
-    - Parsing JSON data from RDAP servers.
+  + Parsing JSON data from RDAP servers.
-    - Parsing RDAP server list.
+  + Parsing RDAP server list.
-    - Saving collected whois or/and RDAP data to a file.
+  + Saving collected whois or/and RDAP data to a file.
-    - Loading some package data from a file.
+  + Loading some package data from a file.
 + [datetime](https://docs.python.org/3/library/datetime.html) (A core python module): Used for:
-    - Converting Creation/Updated/Expiration date to a usable python datetime object.
+  + Converting Creation/Updated/Expiration date to a usable python datetime object.
 + [ipaddress](https://docs.python.org/3/library/ipaddress.html) (A core python module): Used for:
-    - Validating IPv4 and IPv6 addresses.
+  + Validating IPv4 and IPv6 addresses.
 + [typing](https://docs.python.org/3/library/typing.html) (A core python module): Used for:
-    - Type checking.
+  + Type checking.
-    - Type hinting.
+  + Type hinting.
 + [re](https://docs.python.org/3/library/re.html) (A core python module): Used for:
-    - Matching date-time strings with regular expressions.
+  + Matching date-time strings with regular expressions.

 Changes
 -------

-### 1.4.5
+### 1.4.6

 + Updated Dependencies
++ Updated LICENSE

-Usage Examples:
+Usage Examples
 ---------------

 ### CLI Examples